 Using Lidar to Plan for Sea Level Rise

-Data and imagery of dikes and levees will help Oregon size up future flooding risks and prioritize wetland restoration projects.
+The Takeaway: Data and imagery of dikes and levees will help Oregon size up future flooding risks and prioritize wetland restoration projects.

 Since the late 1800s, farmers in Oregon have been diking estuarine wetlands for their own agricultural benefit.
 With sea level rise imminent, knowing the location and condition of the dikes, as well as who is responsible for maintenance, is critical for making decisions about where dikes should be breached to allow wetlands to migrate and where dikes need to be maintained to protect private and public infrastructure.